cloudnative-pg/plugin-barman-cloud/web/docs/object_stores.md

 ## MinIO Gateway

 MinIO Gateway can proxy requests to cloud object storage providers like S3 or GCS.
-For more information, please refer to [MinIO official documentation](https://docs.min.io/).
+For more information, refer to [MinIO official documentation](https://docs.min.io/).

 ### Setup